 Microsoft Defender for Cloud Apps gives you visibility into all the activities from your connected apps.
-After you connect Defender for Cloud Apps to an app using the App connector, Defender for Cloud Apps scans all the activities that happened - the retroactive scan time period differs per app - and then it's updated constantly with new activities.
+After you connect Defender for Cloud Apps to an app using the App connector, Defender for Cloud Apps scans all the activities that happened - the retroactive scan period differs per app - and then it's updated constantly with new activities.

 The Activity log can be filtered to enable you to find specific activities.
 You create policies based on the activities and then define what you want to be alerted about and act on.
 You can search for activities performed on certain files.
 The type of activities and the information we get for each activity depends on the app and what kind of data the app can provide.

 For example, you can use the Activity log to find users in your organization who are using operating systems or browsers that are out of date, as follows: After you connect an app to Defender for Cloud Apps in the Activity log page, use the advanced filter and select User agent tag.
 Then select Outdated browser or Outdated operating system.

 The basic filter provides great tools to start filtering your activities.

 You can expand the basic filter by selecting Advanced filtersto drill down into more specific activities.

 The Legacy tag is added to any activity policy that uses the older "user" filter.
 This filter will continue to work as usual.
 If you want to remove the Legacy tag, you can remove the filter and add the filter again using the new User name filter.

 Working with the Activity drawer